Vegan Cold Weather Clothing

 Dressing for seriously cold weather in clothing without any animal products.

 Proper cold weather boots need substantial insulated soles as well as insulated uppers as much heat can be lost through the bottom of the foot to the ground.
-For the coldest weather, boots have soft insulated uppers, and they need to be bulky to be effective the insulation.
+For the coldest weather, boots have soft insulated uppers, and they need to be bulky to be effective, all that insulation takes up space!

 Kamik Oslo - Men's - vegan